Camillus Health Care LtdTel: 0118 935 2121

 For further information about Patient Online go to: www.england.nhs.uk/patientonline/

 We have listened to your comments and questions recently about the developing roles of our new Prescribing Pharmacists, who are covering regular clinical sessions for us and some other local Reading Practices.
-For the full story in our latest Newsletter please see the full article and interviews in the quick links section "Latest News" on this page.
+For the full story see link below.

 patient quotation passed to the Practice Manager on 3rd May 2017.
 "Mr Rafiq and Mr Rashid have been excellent.
 The Appointments with both Mr Rashid and Mr Rafiq are changing my life for the better!"